Agents

 Overview

 In this tutorial, you'll build an in-product copilot using the Inkeep Visual Builder.
-The copilot is embedded in your application and acts on behalf of the signed-in user by forwarding their credentials to an MCP server at runtime.
+It's embedded in your application, acts on behalf of the signed-in user, and — instead of handing problems to a human — diagnoses and fixes them in product.

 Header forwarding flow: Your App sends custom headers to the Inkeep Agent, which resolves templates and forwards credentials to Your MCP Server